 Configuring Magento search settings is one of the most important things that you could do to ensure your customers can find the right products instantly.
 This could be a key factor in determining your site sales.
-Also there is statistics to prove that people who search on your site end up buying more.
-Site search for Magento sites is one of the most important areas you have to focus if you want to sell more in your Magento site.
+Also, there are statistics to prove that people who search on your site end up buying more.
+Site search for Magento sites is one of the most important areas you have to focus on if you want to sell more on your Magento site.

 Magento Search configuration settings:

 1. Tracking search queries using google analytics-You can’t fix what you cant measure.
 The number one thing to set up on day one is to track your website queries using the free tool google analytics.
 Magento admin gives basic search analytics that is not enough to do a detailed analysis, so it is better to set up google site search tracking from day one.
 This is pretty simple to do- you have to tell google analytics what is the search format of your store with the query parameter.
 My article on how to set up search tracking in Magento stores using google analytics can be found here.
 Also if you need help in adding google analytics to your Magento store read this article.